Guildly/contracts/README.md

 # Game Guilds
-An implementation for having guilds within games on Starknet.
+An implementation for having guilds for on-chain games on Starknet.

 _Disclaimer: This code is not intended for production use and has not been audited or tested thoroughly.
 This is just an initial experiment_

 ## Description
 The purpose of this project is to create a multi owner guild where players can share the game assets between eachother.
-The guild is token gated and players can distribute NFTs to spread access.
+The guild is token gated, a certificate is minted to identify roles, tokens you own etc.

 This project provides the following:

-  - Account that has multiple owners based on NFT gated access.
+  - Contract deployed by a guild master with the certificate address.
+  - Function callable by master to set permissions on transactions allowed.
+  - Master can add some original owners.
+  - Owners can deposit ERC721 tokens.
+These are stored in the certificate.
+  - Owners can withdraw the tokens they have deposited.
+  - Members can only make transactions from the guild that are permitted.

 ## Architecture